Get a Grip: Critical reception

 Reviewing for Rolling Stone in 1993, Mark Coleman said he enjoyed the title song and compared the introductory track to the band's 1986 rendition of "Walk This Way" with Run–D.M.C.
 However, he found much of the rest unadventurous and too "somber", negatively comparing "Livin' on the Edge" to a Bon Jovi song, and lamenting the outside contributions from songwriters and collaborators.
 Ultimately, Coleman determined that, "for a spirited half-hour or so, Aerosmith pretty much gets over on sheer awe-inspiring technique".
-Robert Christgau was more positive in a contemporaneous review for Playboy, saying that while it "occasionally exploits their rap connection", remains faithful to Aerosmith's template of "fast ones and slow ones; lyrically it's fuck me and fuck you", but with such superpro crunch and commitment that no good-timing headbanger will give a shit.
-Christgau highlighted "Cryin'" as "the classic" on the album, while saying that "the closest thing to a duff cut [is] the 'meaningful' Livin' on the Edge, which could be a hit anyway."
+Stephen Dalton of New Musical Express agreed on the unusual seriousness of the themes and lyrics ("as serious as brain-blasted hedonists with platinum-plated limos can get") and pondered on the many collaborations, which "suggests Perry and Tyler seem unsure how much talent remains in the well".
+Robert Christgau was more positive in a contemporary review for Playboy, saying that while it "occasionally exploits their rap connection", remains faithful to Aerosmith's template of "fast ones and slow ones; lyrically it's fuck me and fuck you", but with such superpro crunch and commitment that no good-timing headbanger will give a shit.
+Christgau highlighted "Cryin'" as "the classic" on the album, while saying that "the closest thing to a duff cut [is] the 'meaningful 'Livin' on the Edge', which could be a hit anyway."
 He later ranked it 64th on his "Dean's List" accompanying The Village Voices annual Pazz & Jop critics poll of the year's best albums, and assigned it an A-minus in his 2000 book Christgau's Consumer Guide: Albums of the '90s.

+Modern reviews are equally mixed.
+Stephen Thomas Erlewine of AllMusic wrote that "Get a Grip pales against its predecessor's musical diversity" and lamented a lack of spontaneity, resulting in "a studied performance" where "there isn't much beneath the surface."
+Martin Popoff instead described Get a Grip as "a bounty of mostly strong, always professional and well-intentioned mini-suites, a record with nothing resembling a central thrust, except perhaps that unforgettable Aerosmith lust for life."
+In their 2009 book Encyclopedia of Heavy Metal Music, authors Brian Cogan and William Phillips considered the album to be a continuation of the commercially successful formula Aerosmith had found beginning with 1987's Permanent Vacation, saying, "while some fans of the band missed the raw immediacy of the group’s classic seventies work, there was no doubt that the input of professional songwriters had helped the band to find new commercial success, even as it somewhat dulled the band’s former hard rock edge".
+In his 2025 book Aerosmith: Every Album, Every Song, author Andrew Rooney wrote that choosing to stick to their recent formula for Get a Grip was a bold move, due to the rise in popularity of alternative rock between the release of 1989's Pump and Get a Grip.